ravimalde/fake_news_classifier/README.md

 A baseline logistic regression model was first made so that I could assess the performance of the neural networks against it.
 Two neural networks were then created, first a standard dense feed forward neural network, and then a convolutional neural network.

-The dataset was split into a training set of XXX instances, a validation set of XXX instances, and a test set of XXX instances.
+The dataset was split into a training set of approximately 38,000 instances, a validation set of 4200 instances, and a test set of 4700 instances.

 #### Logistic Regression